Modifications in clusterization procedures for heavy-ion collisions: minimum spanning tree, simulated annealing, coalescence: SACA, SA

 \section{SACA, SA}

-As it is seen on the Fig. \ref{fig:mst}, the MST-based clustering overestimate the mean multiplicity of the intermediate mass fragments and finds mostly unbound clusters at earlier time steps.
-Thus, decades ago another procedure was proposed to be applied on top of the MST clusters -- the Simulated Annealing Clusterization Algorithm (SACA).
+To overcome the problem of the overestimation of the experimental points, another procedure was proposed to be applied on top of the MST clusters -- the Simulated Annealing Clusterization Algorithm (SACA).
 In short, the main idea of the SACA procedure was to take the MST pre-fragments and free baryons as an input and then run the two stages of the minimization procedure for the total binding energy in the system by recombination of bound and unbound baryons in all possible ways.

 The main problem with the total system binding energy check is related to the combinatorial issue.
-For the $Au + Au$ system with 394 baryons the number of total possible combination of free and bound particles is represented by the Bell number $B_{394}$ which is roughly $B_{394} > 10^{500}$ combinations per event.
-Despite the fact that the Simulated Annealing procedure is limited by the control parameters such as ''temperature'', ''cooling rate'', ''number of tries'' and others to speedup the calculational time, and thus can not check all available combinations, it can find the system binding energy close to the global minimum.
+For the $Au + Au$ system with 394 baryons the number of all possible combinations of free and bound particles is represented by the Bell number $B_{394}$ which is roughly $B_{394} > 10^{500}$ combinations per event.
+Despite the fact that the Simulated Annealing procedure is limited by the control parameters such as ``temperature'', ``cooling rate'', ``number of tries'', and the ``stagnation'' counter to speedup the calculational time, and thus can not check all available combinations, it can find the system binding energy close to the global minimum.

-The CCL library also provides the classical implementation of the Simulated annealing procedure (''CCL SA'').
-The CCL SA algorithm operates on a set of particles, each particle can be assigned to the cluster or be free (unbound), and iteratively proposes new cluster configurations by: \begin{itemize} \item moving particle from cluster to the new singleton (particle became ''free''), \item transferring free particle, or particle bound in one cluster to another existing cluster. \end{itemize} The new system is always accepted if its total binding energy is lower than binding energy of the previous system: $\Delta E_{bind} = E_{bind_{proposed}} - E_{bind_{current}} < 0$.
+The CCL library also provides the classical implementation of the Simulated annealing procedure (``CCL SA'').
+The CCL SA algorithm operates on a set of particles, each particle can be assigned to the cluster or be free (unbound), and iteratively proposes new cluster configurations by: \begin{itemize} \item moving particle from cluster to the new singleton (particle became ``free''), \item transferring free particle, or particle bound in one cluster to another existing cluster. \end{itemize} The new system is always accepted if its total binding energy is lower than binding energy of the previous system: $\Delta E_{bind} = E_{bind_{proposed}} - E_{bind_{current}} < 0$.
 The escape from the local minimum can be governed by the Metropolis-Hastings criterion, which allows to occasionally accept higher-energy configurations: $P_{\text{accept}} = \exp\!\big(-\Delta E / T\big)$.
 In the next subsection the algorithm will be described in more details.